petetanru/petetanru.github.io/README.md

 Pete's Blog
 ===========

-My personal and blog.
+My beta-stage personal blog.
 The link to it is here: [Pete's blog][]

-Special credit to my friend Neizod for creating the site's theme that I am working off from.
-It's called 'Polar'.
+Special credit to my friend Neizod for creating the site's Jekyll theme, "Polar".

 Polar Theme
 ===========